Central Papua: Establishment of Central Papua and capital debate

-On 25 July 2022, Indonesian President Joko Widodo passed Law Number 15 of Year 2022 concerning the Establishment of Central Papua Province as the basis for the establishment of the province.
-The Wate Tribe community fully supports the location of the capital in Nabire with the use of an additional 300 hectares of land located in Karadiri II Village, Wanggar District, Nabire Regency to become the central government facility (Praspem) of Central Papua Province.
+On 25 July 2022, Indonesian President Joko Widodo passed Law Number 15 of Year 2022 Concerning the Establishment of Central Papua Province as the basis for the establishment of the province.
+The Wate people community fully supports the location of the capital in Nabire with the use of an additional 300 hectares of land located in Karadiri II Village, Wanggar District, Nabire Regency to become the central government facility (Praspem) of Central Papua Province.
 To support the new provincial capital, the Central Papua Government also plans to build a new airport in Wanggar.
 This airport project has actually been built from 2019 to 2021, but was not completed and abandoned due to budget shortages.
 As of 22 February 2024, the new Douw Aturure Nabire Airport has been in use.

 Security incidents

 Since its annexation into Indonesia in 1963 after New York Agreement, the Papua region has been plagued by a series of violent events perpetrated by different factions, including the Free Papua Movement (OPM) and local groups.
 OPM operates predominantly in mountainous regions like Tembagapura, Intan Jaya, Puncak, and Puncak Jaya, engaging in criminal activities such as arson against public infrastructure and residential homes, lethal attacks on civilians, and shooting aircraft.
 In addition to acts of terrorism by OPM, societal unrest often erupts, leading to significant material damages and casualties.
 Notable incidents include the torching of over 30 residences in Dogiyai's capital in May 2022, the destruction of numerous stalls at Waghete Market in Deiyai during a dispute between vendors and customers in December 2022, an arson attack targeting a truck driver in Dogiyai resulting in the burning of several kiosks in January 2023, the deliberate burning of the Dogiyai Regional People's Representative Council (DPRD) building in March 2023, a land dispute between the Dani and Mee tribes in Urumusu Village, Nabire, which claimed two lives and razed 21 houses in June 2023, and the torching of 69 structures in Dogiyai in July 2023 following a confrontation with a Mobile Brigade Corps convoy.